About Mina SayWhat

 Mina “SayWhat” Llona is a renowned media personality currently on the Rise & Grind Morning Show (6a-10a) on Philadelphia’s legendary urban station WUSL-FM aka Power 99.
 Mina is the founder, leader, and mentor of “The Power Squad” - an all female dance team (ages 15-22).
 She is also the voice of the weather for 103.5 The Beat in Miami and is an Ambassador for the Philadelphia 76ers community outreach program “Sixers Strong.”
 In that capacity, Mina works with the Sixers youth basketball league.
 She was also honored by placement on The Source’s Power 30 Radio DJ’s list in 2013.

 Mina talents extend beyond the radio.
-She is a contributor on Fox29 in Philly, NBC10 In Philly and featured on Inside Edition.
-She was honored by placement on The Source’s Power 30 Radio DJ’s list in 2013.
-She is a triple threat having expertise in radio, tv and digital.
+She is a contributor on Fox29 in Philly and has appeared on NBC10 In Philly and featured on Inside Edition.
+She is young, fun and a triple threat – having expertise in radio, tv and digital.

 Growing up in Union City, an impoverish neighborhood in New Jersey, Mina developed a strong love and passion for music, dance and basketball.
 At the tender age of 18, while attending Syracuse under a full-academic scholarship, Mina was introduced to her radio career at the school’s radio station, WJPZ-FM 89.1.
 Cracking the mic like she was a pro on her daily air-spot (2p-6p), Mina caught the ear of alumni in the professional radio business, who ultimately became her media mentors.
-After contributing long hours of hard work and learning more about the radio business and radio programming, Mina begun rising through the ranks and was eventually offered the V.P. of Programming position with the station, which she happily accepted, overseeing a staff of 150 people.
+After lots of hard work and long hours learning everything she could about the radio business and radio programming, Mina begun rising through the ranks and was eventually offered the V.P. of Programming position with the station.
+She happily accepted, overseeing a staff of 150 people.